Stop sticks used to take Uber driver into custody: Enfield police

 ENFIELD, Conn. — An Uber driver in Enfield was arrested after police said he refused several times to pull over for a traffic stop early Wednesday morning.

 At around 3:35 a.m.
-Wednesday, police tried to conduct a traffic stop on a car Michael Lenares, 56, was driving due to a noted motor vehicle violation.
+Wednesday, police tried to conduct a traffic stop on a car Michael Lenares, 56, was driving due to a noted headlight violation.
 He did not stop but police did not chase him.

 Police later found Lenares' car at the Enfield Square Mall, and a person believed to be an Uber customer exited the vehicle.